VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

 2) npm install express

-Now , add more dependencies to help us in the project Install these as dev dependenices
+Now , add more dependencies to help us in the project Install these as dev dependencies

 3) npm install -D ts-node